Adaptive Servo Ventilation (ASV) and CPAP Therapy

 CPAP machine and those with central sleep apnea use an Adaptive Servo Ventilation machine.
 To better understand how the units treat the apneas, it is important to know the difference between OSA and CSA first.

 Obstructive sleep apnea is the most common form of sleep apnea at the moment.
 OSA occurs when you stop breathing throughout your sleep in the middle of the night.
 The pause in breathing can last for several seconds and can occur up to 100 times in just one night.
 This pause in breathing is caused by an obstruction of the airway.
 The obstruction could be caused by your tongue relaxing and blocking the flow of air, or it could be related to sinus congestion or excessive phlegm buildup in the throat.
 Other causes could be problems with a deviated septum, adenoid issues, or inflamed tonsils.
 The most common sign of OSA is loud snoring followed by an abrupt pause in snoring, which is when the body stops breathing, and then followed by a deep breath and loud snore.
 This occurs because your body is trying to catch your breath after it has just momentarily paused.

 Central Sleep Apnea (CSA)

-Central sleep apnea is different from obsructive sleep apnea in that the body stops breathing because there was no signal from the brain telling the respiratory system to breathe.
+Central sleep apnea is different from obstructive sleep apnea in that the body stops breathing because there was no signal from the brain telling the respiratory system to breathe.
 Central sleep apnea is not as common as OSA but is still just as dangerous.
 In both cases, there is a lack of oxygen going into the body and most importantly into the brain.
-When the body is lacking oxygen, it in turn has an over abundance of carbon dioxide, which leads to several chronic and life threatening medical conditions.
+When the body is lacking oxygen, it, in turn, has an overabundance of carbon dioxide, which leads to several chronic and life-threatening medical conditions.

 There are several causes of central sleep apnea: